dontehandy/the_dmv/README.md

 *(no value returned; just a change in the permit status?/typo/nuking it?)*

 #query methods and command methods are different
-#query methods return a boolean
+#query methods return a boolean and pull data
-#command methods return a value
+#command methods return a value and change data
 true

 registrant_2.permit?